-The timeless fable Reineke Fuchs by Johann Wolfgang von Goethe re-imagined for children’s choir, ensemble (vibraphone, percussion, clarinet, piano & cello) and eight opera singers.
-Commissioned by the Opernwertstatt am Rhein.
+In 2011 I was commissioned by Opernwerkstatt am Rhein to write an Opera on the timeless fable Reineke Fuchs by Johann Wolfgang von Goethe re-imagined for children’s choir, ensemble (vibraphone, percussion, clarinet, piano & cello) and eight opera singers.
 The opera premiered at the Schlosstheater, Schwetzingen, a splendid stage for the opening night.

 As a perpetually curious composer and musician I am excited by the children’s opera Reineke Fuchs, particularly in the concept of composing music that children can enjoy; engaging both in the individual songs and the miniature opera as a whole.